Article | Last updated: 06/10/2022 | Ministry of Finance

 Authorization to borrow

-The Storting (Parliament) authorize the Ministry of Finance to borrow based on an annual proposition.
-For 2015 the Ministry is authorized to borrow up to NOK 125 billion in long term loans and to have up to NOK 200 billion in outstanding short term market loans.
+The Storting (Parliament) authorize the Ministry of Finance to borrow.
+For 2022 the Ministry is authorized to borrow up to NOK 100 billion in long term loans and to have up to NOK 100 billion in outstanding short term market loans.

 The Norwegian central government debt is given the highest credit rating from international rating agencies such as Standard & Poors and Moody’s (AAA and Aaa, respectively).

-The Ministry of Finance publishes on a quarterly basis statistics on the central government debt.
-Table 1-5 summarize the central government outstanding debt by instrument, maturity etc. For complete information about the government debt and financial assets consult the annual Report to Storting on the State’s account Meld.
-St. 3 (2013-2014).
+Statistics on the central government debt are published quarterly by Norges Bank.
+For complete information about the government debt and financial assets consult the annual Report to Storting on the State’s account Meld.
+St. 3 (2020-2021).